 This Drug Can Lower Your Blood Pressure in Just Hours, Study Finds

 According to the American Heart Association, nearly half of American adults suffer from high blood pressure, also referred to as hypertension, and many don't even know it.
 Dubbed "the silent killer," when left untreated the damage it can wreak to your circulatory system is a significant contributing factor to heart attack, stroke and other health threats.
 Luckily the condition is treatable, with methods ranging from dietary and lifestyle changes to pharmaceuticals.
 Now, researchers are adding one more potential treatment to the mix after making a groundbreaking discovery.
-Read on to find out what it is—and to ensure your health and the health of others, don't miss these 19 Ways You're Ruining Your Body.
+Read on to find out what it is—and to ensure your health and the health of others, don't miss these Sure Signs You May Have Already Had COVID.

 Medical Cannabis Can Reduce Blood Pressure in Older Adults, Says Study

-A new study published in the European Journal of Internal Medicine conducted by researchers from Ben-Gurion University of the Negev (BGU) and its affiliated Soroka University Medical Center have found that medical cannabis can effectively reduce blood pressure in older adults.
+A new study published in the European Journal of Internal Medicine conducted by researchers from Americans for Ben-Gurion University and its affiliated Soroka University Medical Center have found that medical cannabis can effectively reduce blood pressure in older adults.
 It marks the first of its kind to put cannabis to the test in regards to its impact on blood pressure, heart rate and metabolic parameters in adults 60 and above with hypertension.

 "Older adults are the fastest growing group of medical cannabis users, yet evidence on cardiovascular safety for this population is scarce," Dr. Ran Abuhasira of the BGU Faculty of Health Sciences, one of Israel's leading medical faculties, and the BGU-Soroka Cannabis Clinical Research Institute explained in an accompanying press release.
 "This study is part of our ongoing effort to provide clinical research on the actual physiological effects of cannabis over time."